CarstenNZ/slither-wiki/Detector-Documentation.md

     }
 ```

-If `d.()` re-enters, the `Counter` events will be shown in an incorrect order, which might lead to issues for third parties.
+If `d.f()` re-enters, the `Counter` events will be shown in an incorrect order, which might lead to issues for third parties.

 ### Recommendation
 Apply the [`check-effects-interactions` pattern](http://solidity.readthedocs.io/en/v0.4.21/security-considerations.html#re-entrancy).